42-AI/Python-Bootcamp-Corrections/correction_02.md

 function = lambda x: x + 1
 iterable = [1, 2, 3]
 ```
-You can now copy paste the following bits of code into the terminal.
+You can now copy paste the following bits of code into the python prompt in the terminal.
 - ft_map function:
   - Pass None as function parameter:
     - `ft_map(None, iterable)`: you should get the representation generator object id ("< generatortor object at hexa_adress>")